 About This Deal

-- Carpet cleaning with deodorizing for three rooms and a hallway
+- $ for carpet cleaning with deodorizing for three rooms and a hallway ($ value)

-- Carpet cleaning with deodorizing for home, up to 2,800 square feet
+- $ for carpet cleaning with deodorizing for an entire home, up to 2,800 square feet ($ value)

 Carpet Cleaning: Putting the Heat on Dirt